 I was a voracious reader as a child.
 One of my elementary report cards says something like, “Sallie checks many books out of the library.
 But does she read them?”
 Yes, I probably read most of them.
 So to say a picture book is perhaps my favorite is a strong statement.

-But as I sit here I cannot think of any picture book I loved more than Miss Suzy by Miriam Young.
+But as I sit here I cannot think of any picture book I loved more than Miss Suzy.
 I still have my childhood copy and count it among my childhood treasures.
 And so I was delighted when I looked on Amazon to see that it is currently in print!

 I was not surprised when I saw there were 106 ratings on Amazon and every single one of them was five star.

 It is that charming of a book.